 When your esophageal manometry is complete, you may return to your normal activities.

-The results of your esophageal manometry will be sent to your doctor.
-Generally, results are ready in one to two days.
-The test results may be used to guide further treatment if necessary or to help plan a surgical procedure if the test was part of a preoperative evaluation.
+Your doctor will receive the results of your esophageal manometry in one to two days.
+The test results can be part of a preoperative evaluation or help identify the cause of esophageal symptoms.
 Plan to discuss the results with your doctor at a follow-up appointment.

 - Ask Mayo Expert.
-Esophageal manometry.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.
+Dysphagia.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.

 - Peters JH.
 Techniques of high-resolution esophageal manometry, Classification and treatment of spastic esophageal motility disorders.
 In: Shackelford's Surgery of the Alimentary Tract.
 7th edition.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.

 - Lembo AJ, et al. Motility testing: When does it help? http://www.uptodate.com/home.
 Accessed March 19, 2015.

 - American Gastroenterological Association.
 Understanding esophageal manometry. http://www.asge.org/patients/patients.aspx?id=6822.
 Accessed March 19, 2015.